 Get a Funding Request form from the SGA Offices.
 If your budget is less than $700, you will be required to attend one of the weekly SPC meetings to explain your budget.
 If the budget is greater than $700, you will need to attend a Joint Board meeting to defend your budget in front of the Student Senate.

 Reminder: Save your receipts.
 Always.
 Note that most reimbursements also have a deadline.

 How do I set up an email for my organization?

-After you make your group by filling out the new group form in the SGA offices (2nd floor JRC), you will be contacted to set up an email for your group.
+After you make your group by filling out the new group form in the SGA offices (second floor Rosenfield Center), you will be contacted to set up an email for your group.
 You will need to go to the basement of the Forum to confirm with the IT Office to get an official email.

 How do I set up a plan for my organization?